 In fact, Dr Susan Hopkins, healthcare-associated infection and antimicrobial resistance deputy director at PHE, strongly advises against the use of antibiotics, stressing that they even can lead to more complicated health problems.

-Basically, when our bodies get used to too much antibiotics, we get used to them, and so develop what is know as antibiotic resistance.
+Basically, when our bodies get used to too many antibiotics, we get used to them, and so develop what is known as antibiotic resistance.
 In other words, antibiotics become useless to treat even more serious illnesses.

 “Antibiotic resistance is a huge problem and we need to take action now to reduce antibiotic use.
 Taking antibiotics when you don’t need them puts you and your family at risk of developing infections which in turn cannot be easily treated.”